Getting started with your first ALPACA game

 PlayAnimation(0, "bark", false)

-Now we will start with the Lua scripting, the way logic is defined in an ALPACA game.
+Now you are ready to start scripting in Lua, the way logic is defined in an ALPACA game.
 A full list of functions can be found in the Lua API documentation.
 For the quick intro you want the player to go to the item and interact with it.
-To be able to go somewhere you have to define a Point in Spine, so let's add the Point to our item and save it again.
-I have named the Point in the example "game center" and will also use this name in this tutorial's script.
+To be able to go anywhere you need to define a Point in Spine, so let's add the point to our item and save it.
+I named the point "game center" in the example and will use this name in the script of this tutorial.

 print("banana_clicked")